skycoin/skycoin/src/api/README.md

 * The `"pending"` state is prior to connection establishment.
 * The `"connected"` state is after connection establishment, but before the introduction handshake has completed.
 * The `"introduced"` state is after the introduction handshake has completed.

+By default, both incoming and outgoing connections in the `"connected"` or `"introduced"` state are returned.

 Example: